Princess Yōko of Mikasa: Early life and education

-Princess Yōko was born on 25 October 1983 at the Japanese Red Cross Medical Center in Hiroo, Shibuya, Tokyo, as the last children and daughter of Prince Tomohito of Mikasa and his wife Princess Nobuko.
+Princess Yōko (Note: The Imperial Household Agency website spells the princess' name as Yohko.) was born on 25 October 1983 at the Japanese Red Cross Medical Center in Hiroo, Shibuya, Tokyo, the second and last child and daughter of Prince Tomohito of Mikasa and his wife Princess Nobuko.
 She attended the prestigious Gakushūin School for her primary, junior high, and high school education.
 The Princess is a graduate of the Gakushuin Women's College, the Faculty of Intercultural Studies, the Department of Japanese Studies with a bachelor's degree in Japanese studies.

 A practitioner of the traditional Japanese martial art of kendo from an early age, the Princess was selected to participate in exhibition tournaments in France and Germany in 2005, as well as the Aichi World's Fair held the same year.
 In July 2006, Princess Yōko attended the national convention Kendo Housewives.

 Public appearances

 Princess Yōko came of age in October 2003 and attended a press conference on her birthday, during which reporters asked her about her plans for the future.
 For the occasion, she received the second class of the Order of the Precious Crown and was able to begin to take part in royal duties and official engagements.

 Princess Yōko has been active in various volunteer activities, especially with the Japanese Red Cross Society, from December 2006 to November 2012.
 She was inaugurated as the Patron of the International Association for Universal Design (IAUD) in August 2013, a position previously held by her father.
 She was also inaugurated as the President of the Social Welfare Organization Yuai Jyuji Kai in January 2014.